French Indochina: Population

-The Vietnamese, Lao and Khmer ethnic groups formed the majority of their respective colony's populations.
-Minority groups such as the Muong, Tay, Chams, and Jarai were collectively known as Montagnards and resided principally in the mountain regions of Indochina.
-Ethnic Han Chinese were largely concentrated in major cities, especially the Hoa in Cochinchina and the Chen in Cambodia, where they became heavily involved in trade and commerce.
+The Viet, Lao, and Khmer ethnic groups formed the majority of their respective colony's populations.
+Minority groups in the Central Highlands, such as the Jarai, Rade, and Bahnar, were collectively known as Montagnards.
+Cham communities were dispersed across southern Indochina lowlands.
+Mountain regions of northern Indochina was home to various ethnic groups, including the Hmong, Muong, and Tày.
+Ethnic Chinese were largely concentrated in major cities and towns, especially the Hoa in Cochinchina and the Chen in Cambodia, where they became heavily involved in trade and commerce.
 In addition, there was also a tiny French minority which accounted for 0.2% of the population (or 39,000 people) by 1940.
 Around 95% of French Indochina's population was rural in a 1913 estimate, although urbanisation did slowly grow over the course of French rule.

 Religion

-The principal religion in French Indochina was Buddhism, with Mahayana Buddhism influenced by Confucianism more dominant in Vietnam, while Theravāda Buddhism was more widespread in Laos and Cambodia.
-In addition, active Catholic missionaries were widespread throughout Indochina and roughly 10% of Tonkin's population identified as Catholic by the end of French rule.
-Cao Đài's and Hòa Hảo's origins began during this period as well.
+Many religions, including various forms of Buddhism and folk religion, were practiced in French Indochina.
+Longstanding religious faiths, along with newly emergent ones such as Cao Đài and Hòa Hảo, underwent transformations during this period.
+The secular French Third Republic and its top colonial officials in Indochina took a skeptical stance toward organized religion.

+Colonial administrators ironically leaned on Confucianism, especially its civil service model, to govern Annam, Tonkin, and even Cochinchina.
+Influential figures like Pierre Pasquier viewed Confucianism as the authentic core of Vietnamese society and a useful means of maintaining order and legitimizing French rule.
+Meanwhile, in Laos and Cambodia, the colonial authorities leveraged Theravada Buddhism, including its schools, monastic order, and organizations, to help govern the population.
+Colonial administrators distrusted both Mahayana Buddhism and the local Catholics in Vietnam.
+Buddhists, Catholics, as well as followers of Cao Đài and Hòa Hảo, were nationalists and broadly anti-colonial.